 - Open the Safari browser.

-- In the Advanced section tick Show Develop menu in menu bar.
+- In the Advanced section, enable the option “Show Develop menu in the menu bar.”

 - Open the Chrome browser.

-- In the Chrome menu select Preferences.
+- In the Chrome menu, go to Preferences.

 - Open the Firefox browser.

-- Choose the Privacy & Security section.
+- Click on Privacy & Security from the sidebar.

 - Type ~/Library/Caches in the window currently displayed and click Go.

 - Here, in the Cache folder, find the folders related to a specific application and remove files inside to the Trash.

 Please note that it is better to remove cache files in each folder rather than the cache folders themselves, in order to avoid any errors.
 You have to go to the folders one by one and remove caches of the appropriate applications.
 Also, you must be very careful not to remove system cache folders (those which have the com.apple words in the names.)